 Life of a Remarkable Modern Architect Walter Gropius

-Walter Gropius was a German American architect and an educationist.
-Walter Adolph Georg Gropius was born in Berlin, Germany.
-He founded Bauhaus School and served at the institute as its director.
 He had a significant influence in developing the vision of International Style.
-He was involved in the execution of various buildings such as Bauhaus School building (Bauhaus architecture), Harvard University Graduate Center, Bauhaus faculty accommodations, United States embassy in Greece.
+He was involved in the execution of various buildings such as the Bauhaus School building (Bauhaus architecture), Harvard University Graduate Center, Bauhaus faculty accommodations, United States embassy in Greece.

 Walter Gropius is well known as a pioneer of modernist architecture along with other famous architects such as Frank Lloyd Wright, Ludwig Mies van der Rohe, Alvar Alto and Le Corbusier.